massimobonanni/OrderManagerServerless/README.md

 # OrderManagerServerless
-A simple sample for a order manager solution relized using Azure Functions
+A simple sample for a order manager solution realized using Azure Functions